vladimirvivien/community/contributors/design-proposals/storage/container-storage-interface.md

 The in-tree volume plugin’s SetUp and TearDown methods will trigger the `NodePublishVolume` and `NodeUnpublishVolume` CSI calls via Unix Domain Socket.
 Kubernetes will generate a unique `target_path` (unique per pod per volume) to pass via `NodePublishVolume` for the CSI plugin to mount the volume.
 Upon successful completion of the `NodeUnpublishVolume` call (once volume unmount has been verified), Kubernetes will delete the directory.

 The Kubernetes volume sub-system does not currently support block volumes (only file), so for alpha, the Kubernetes CSI volume plugin will only support file.

-As part of kubelet work, NodeAuthorizer needs to be updated to allow kubelet accessing MountSecret for internal CSI volume plugin.

 #### Attaching and Detaching